Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 This spacious downtown park is perfect for cooling off on warm San Diego days.
 Kids can run through the interactive fountains, climb on the nice playground equipment, and run around the wide, grassy areas that are ideal for games or a picnic.

-Located right on San Diego Bay, the views are beautiful, and in summer, the park often hosts outdoor movies and events.
+Located right on San Diego Bay, the park offers beautiful views and in summer, it often hosts outdoor movies and events.
 It’s just across from the Maritime Museum and next to the Wyndham San Diego Bayfront, and it’s easy to pair with other nearby attractions.

 35. Queen Calafia’s Magic Circle